Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes

-Key properties of the diffusion that approximates SGD are given in \cite{HuJunchiLiLiLiu2019}, where the authors discuss the limiting behavior and the escape time for non-degenerate diffusion.
-We can compare in particular \cite[Theorem 2]{HuJunchiLiLiLiu2019} with our treatment of Question 2, where we provide quantitative bounds from above and below for the mean exit time in the case of degenerate diffusion, that is the generic overparametrized situation.
+Key properties of the diffusion that approximates SGD are given in \cite{HuJunchiLiLiLiu2019}, where the authors discuss the limiting behavior and the escape time for non-degenerate diffusion. {We can compare in particular our treatment of Question 2 with \cite[Theorem 2]{HuJunchiLiLiLiu2019}, where the authors obtain a exponential time for the escape from local minima from non spatially homogeneous Fokker-Planck equations by means of large deviations theory.
+Due to the technique used, they need nondegenerate diffusion, and can deduce the exponential decay only asymptotically for small learning rates.
+On the other hand, with a different technique, with Theorem \ref{Thm upper bound MET} we provide a quantitative exit time result that is not asymptotic, and applies to degenerate diffusion, that is the generic situation.}.
 Two regimes in the SDE model of SGD, that dominated by drift, and the diffusive one, were considered in \cite{BenArousGheissariJagannath2022} and applied to elementary architectures: these results should be compared directly with our theoretical study in Section \ref{sec Drift regime}, where we can obtain general quantitative results of mass concentration around minima in the drift regime.